That Confusing 'House of the Dragon' Episode 6 Preview Explained

-House of the Dragon delivered a bloody episode 5 on Sunday night on HBO Max.
-But if you stayed tuned in after the credits rolled to catch a preview of episode 6, you might have wondered what exactly took place between these two episodes.
+House of the Dragon delivered a bloody episode 5 on HBO Max on Sunday.
+But if you stayed after the credits rolled to catch a preview of episode 6, you might have wondered what you were watching.
 Suddenly, new actors are playing major roles, and the plot leapfrogged years into the future.
 What's going on here?

 Spoilers ahead, naturally.